 The equipped wagons will soon leave the maintenance depot in Eskilstuna and arrive in Luleå.
-That is where Green Cargo will test different automatic coupling options in Swedish winter conditions.
+That is where Green Cargo will test different automatic couplers options in Swedish winter conditions.
 Tests will also be conducted in parallel in Austria, Germany and Switzerland.
-Automatic coupling has many advantages for the industry when it comes to safer working conditions and increased production that enables larger volumes of rail freight for more sustainable logistics.
+Automatic couplers have many advantages for the industry when it comes to safer working conditions and increased production that enables larger volumes of rail freight for more sustainable logistics.
 This streamlining is an important part of transitioning more freight from road to rail.

-Automatic coupling for trains was developed as early as the 1900s and is used on all new passenger trains.
-However, for freight trains wagons are still coupled and decoupled manually with screw couplings.
-Capacity, punctuality, working environment, efficiency and profitability for rail freight can be significantly improved through digital automatic coupling (DAC) and complementary digital solutions.
+Automatic couplers for trains were developed as early as the 1900s and is used on all new passenger trains.
+However, for freight trains wagons are still coupled and decoupled manually with screw couplers.
+Capacity, punctuality, working environment, efficiency and profitability for rail freight can be significantly improved through digital automatic couplers (DAC) and complementary digital solutions.

 Several time-intensive and hazardous tasks can be automated using DAC, which also provides secure data communication and energy efficiency.
 It opens doors to new, modern logistics concepts and scores of digital applications.

-“Introducing automatic coupling is necessary for reaching a cost efficiency that benefits the entire railway system,” explains Jan Bergstrand, coordinator for Shift2Rail’s freight program.
+“Introducing automatic couplers are necessary for reaching a cost efficiency that benefits the entire railway system,” explains Jan Bergstrand, coordinator for Shift2Rail’s freight program.